hyperledger/fabric-test/README.md

 https://jenkins.hyperledger.org/view/fabric-test/

 Jenkins also triggers a daily CI job (https://jenkins.hyperledger.org/view/fabric-test/job/fabric-test-daily-x86_64/) to execute `daily` tests as identified in fabric-test/regression/daily/runDailyTestSuite.sh.
-It clones the latest commits of fabric, fabric-ca, and other required repositories, and performs the following steps:
+It clones the latest commits of fabric, fabric-ca, and other required repositories, and perform the following steps:

 * Clone the latest commits for repositories being tested, including fabric, fabric-ca, and more
 * Build docker images and binary files